 As the value in a dfdl:setVariable annotation or the dfdl:defaultValue in a dfdl:defineVariable or dfdl:newVariableInstance.

 The DFDL expression language is a subset of XPath 2.0 [XPath].
 DFDL uses a subset of XML schema and has a simpler information model, so only a subset of XPath 2.0 expressions is meaningful in DFDL Schemas.
 For example there are no attributes in DFDL so the attribute axis is not needed.

+XPath 2.0 specification [XPATH2] allows implementation-dependent evaluation of expressions thereby allowing either lazy (sequential) evaluation or full (parallel) evaluation of expressions with OR and AND clauses.
+This flexibility is not desirable in DFDL 1.0 implementations, so the specification is changed to prescribe lazy (sequential) evaluation left-to-right.

 In addition, DFDL expressions never return node-sequences having more than one node.
 DFDL expressions either return a simple value, a node sequence containing exactly one node/value, or an empty node sequence.
 Node sequences of length greater than one can be used within the expression, just not as the final result.
 Alternatively, one can state this as there are no constructs in DFDL which can accept a node sequence of more than one node; hence, DFDL expressions can never return a node sequence of more than one node as their final result.